Ophthalmic Plastic Surgery

 Like blepharoplasty, brow lifting has both practical and cosmetic benefits.
 While the procedure can certainly give you a more youthful appearance, it can also correct obstruction of peripheral vision.
 Your doctor will develop an individualized treatment plan to raise drooping forehead muscles and skin to give you a smoother brow and restore your field of vision.

 Drooping upper eyelids can compromise your field of vision, your quality of life, and your appearance.
 Ptosis is most frequently the result of aging, but it can also be a symptom of other health conditions such as myasthenia gravis, cancer, or Horner syndrome.
-We typically use techniques like those used in blepharoplasty to treat ptosis.
+Ptosis can also affect children, a condition called congenital ptosis.
+We typically use techniques like those used in blepharoplasty to treat ptosis, although blepharoplasty and ptosis repair are considered different procedures.

 Entropion occurs when the eyelid turns inward, rubbing against the eye and causing significant irritation.
 Ectropion causes the eyelid to turn out, exposing the white of the eye to debris and bacteria.
 Surgery is usually the best way to treat both of these conditions.
 Your doctor will create a tiny incision before tightening the eyelid to relieve discomfort.

 A stye looks like a tiny pimple on the eyelid, and it occurs when bacteria becomes trapped inside an oil gland.
 A chalazion presents as a small, waxy bump on the eyelid, and can also occur as a result of a blocked oil gland.
+These can be painful in some cases, but other times are only swollen and red.
 Both conditions can clear up on their own, or they can be treated with medication or lancing.
 In other cases, surgery may be necessary.

 BOTOX® Cosmetic can minimize fine lines and wrinkles around the eyes, and BOTOX® Medical has proven effective in the treatment of neurological conditions such as blepharospasm.
 Dermal fillers like JUVÉDERM® can fill in deep lines around the mouth and nose.
 Laser skin resurfacing removes the old, damaged layers of skin and spurs collagen growth for rejuvenated skin.